ADVERTISEMENT

 Health crises also sometimes lead to migrations.
 Perhaps your family moved to escape the worst of a health crisis, or to be closer to better healthcare options.
 In the mid-1800s, for example, people suffering from tuberculosis may have moved to the western United States, where they could find a climate better suited to their condition.

-You don’t need an MD to keep careful records of your family’s health history.
+You don’t need a doctorate to keep careful records of your family’s health history.
 Document the diseases, conditions and other medical traits in your family tree with these nine resources.

 3. The Economy